kmjenniferng/oracle-company-db-project/README.md

 This yearly [report](https://github.com/kmjenniferng/oracle-company-db-project/blob/main/employees_total_sales_with_client_details_yearly_report.xls) will show employee id, employee first name, employee last name, a branch that an employee belongs to, manager name of each employee, client name, total sales of each employee has.

-### 2.3 Create a yearly report to show sum of total sales of each employee
+### 2.3 Create a yearly report to show sum of total sales for each employee
-To create a yearly report to show sum of total sales of each employee, run **create_yearly_report_sum_total_sales_employee.sql** file in SQL Developer.
+To create a yearly report to show sum of total sales for each employee, run **create_yearly_report_sum_total_sales_employee.sql** file in SQL Developer.

 ```
 select emp.id as "EMPLOYEE_ID",